fishbits/code-rescue/README.md

 - Try forking manually through the GitHub web interface

 ### "Cannot access repository via API" but I can see it on the web
-- This is due to GitHub's SSO restrictions on API access
+- This is due to GitHub's SAML SSO restrictions on API access
-- **Solution**: Use GitHub CLI authentication (Option 1) instead of manual tokens
+- **Solution**: Use GitHub CLI authentication (recommended) - it handles SSO automatically
-- If you must use manual tokens, make sure to authorize SSO at https://github.com/orgs/UWC2-PYTHON/sso
+- **Alternative**: If using manual tokens, authorize SSO at https://github.com/orgs/UWC2-PYTHON/sso
 - The tool will provide manual rescue instructions as a fallback

+### "GitHub CLI not found" or "gh command not found"
+- Install GitHub CLI from https://docs.github.com/en/github-cli/github-cli/quickstart
+- Make sure it's in your system PATH
+- Restart your terminal after installation

 ### "SSO authorization still needed"
 - Go to https://github.com/orgs/UWC2-PYTHON/sso